Aims of Scouting

 Methods of Scouting

 There are eight methods by which the aims of Scouting are are achieved.
-These are the tools we use to build toward our goals.
+These are the tools we use to work toward our goals.
 Each is equally important.

 Ideals

 The ideals of Scouting are spelled out in the Scout Oath, the Scout Law, the Scout motto, and the Scout slogan.
-The Scout measures themselves against these ideals and continually tries to improve.
+Scouts measure themselves against these ideals and continually try to improve.
 The goals are high.
 As they reach for them, they have some control over what and who they become.

 Patrols

 The patrol method gives Scouts an experience in group living and participating citizenship.
 It places responsibility on young shoulders and teaches Scouts how to accept it.
-The patrol method allows Scouts to interact in small groups where they can easily relate to each other.
-These small groups determine troop activities through their elected representatives.
+The patrol method establishes small groups in which Scouts learn to relate to and rely on each other.
+Patrols determine troop activities through their elected representatives.

 Outdoor Programs

 Scouting is designed to take place outdoors.
-It is in the outdoor setting that Scouts share responsibilities and learn to live with one another.
-It is here that the skills and activities practiced at troop meetings come alive with purpose.
+It is in the outdoor setting that Scouts share responsibilities, learn to live with one another, and where the skills and activities practiced at troop meetings come alive with purpose.
 Being close to nature helps Scouts gain an appreciation and sense of stewardship for it.
 The outdoors is the laboratory for Scouts to learn ecology and practice conservation.

 Advancement

-The advancement method provides a series of surmountable obstacles and steps in overcoming them.
-The Scout plans their advancement and progresses at their own pace as they meet each challenge.
-The Scout is rewarded for each achievement, which helps them gain self-confidence.
-The steps in the advancement system help a Scout grow in self-reliance and in the ability to help others.
+Advancement is a method that provides a series of surmountable obstacles and steps in overcoming them.
+Scouts plan their advancement and progress at their own pace to meet each challenge.
+Scouts are rewarded for each achievement, which helps them gain self-confidence.
+The steps in the advancement system help a Scout become self-reliant and learn to help others.

 Association with Adults

-Scouts learn a great deal by seeing how adults conduct themselves.
+Scouts learn by seeing how adults conduct themselves.
 Scout leaders can be positive role models for the members of their troops.
 A Scoutmaster or ASM who listens to the Scouts, encourages them, and takes a sincere interest in them can make a profound difference in their lives.

 Personal Growth